pudly/schmopera-hugo/content/articles/corinne-winters-butterfly.md

 "I had thought that being an American singing in Italy would be tricky.
 It could go either way but it went very well.
 It was a great omen for doing more Butterflies in the future.
 After, I had more confidence and I told my manager I'd like to keep booking this role because I think it highlights everything that I do well, and everything that I want to express artistically."

+> "I sing because I have no choice."

 __EC: Why was the role of Butterfly one of the holy grails to attain?__

 __CW:__ "Other than maybe a few of the Wagner roles, this is the stamina role of the soprano repertoire, maybe even more so in the sense that the Wagner roles are spread out over a long evening with breaks.
 Whereas, this piece is under three hours, but Butterfly is singing, two and a half hours of it.
 The infamous Act II of Butterfly, which is one of the best acts of opera ever written, is where Butterfly comes on and doesn't shut up."